 Domain: E5 Event Range: E39 Actor E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item Superproperty of EET Activity.
+P12 occurred in the presence of (was present at): E77 Persistent Item Superproperty of $f:\underline{E7}$ Activity.
 P14 carried out by (performed): E39 Actor E67 Birth.
 P96 by mother (gave birth): E21 Person E68 Dissolution.
-P99 dissolved (was dissolved by): E74 Group E85 Joining.P143 joined (was joined by): E39 Actor E85 Joining.
-P144 joined with (gained member by): E74 Group E86 Leaving.P145 separated (left by):E39 Actor E86 Leaving.
-P146 separated from (lost member by): E74 Group Quantification: many to many (0,n:0,n) Saana nata: This property describes the estive or possive participation of instances of E20 A stars in on E5 Scope note: This property describes the active or passive participation of instances of E39 Actors in an E5 Event.
+P99 dissolved (was dissolved by): E74 Group E85 Joining.
+P143 joined (was joined by): E39 Actor E85 Joining.
+P144 joined with (gained member by): E74 Group E86 Leaving.
+P145 separated (left by): E39 Actor E86 Leaving.
+P146 separated from (lost member by): E74 Group Quantification: many to many (0,n:0,n) Scope note: This property describes the active or passive participation of instances of E39 Actors in an E5 Event.
 It connects the life-line of the related E39 Actor with the E53 Place and E50 Date of the event.
 The property implies that the Actor was involved in the event but does not imply any causal relationship.
 The subject of a portrait can be said to have participated in the creation of the portrait.
-Examples: F 1 Napoleon (E21) participated in The Battle of Waterloo (E7) Or Maria (E21) participated in Photographing of Maria (E7) P12 occurred in the presence of (was present at) Domain: E5 Event Range: E77 Persistent Item Superproperty of f: E5 Event.
-P11 had participant (participated in): E39 Actor E7 Activity.
+Examples: Napoleon (E21) participated in The Battle of Waterloo (E7) Maria (E21) participated in Photographing of Maria (E7) P12 occurred in the presence of (was present at) Domain: E5 Event Range: E77 Persistent Item f: E5 Event.
+P11 had participant (participated in): E39 Actor 1 1 1 2 E7 Activity.
 P16 used specific object (was used for): E70 Thing E9 Move.
 P25 moved (moved by): E19 Physical Object E11 Modification.
 P31 has modified (was modified by): E24 Physical Man-Made Thing E63 Beginning of Existence.
 P92 brought into existence (was brought into existence by): E77 Persistent Item E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Persistent Item Quantification: many to many, necessary (1,n:0,n) Saana nata: This property describes the estive or pessive presence of an E77 Dereistant Item in an E5 Event Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event without implying any specific role. without imprying any specific role.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item E79 Part Addition.P111 added (was added by): E18 Physical Thing E80 Part Removal.
+P113 removed (was removed by): E18 Physical Thing Quantification: many to many, necessary (1,n:0,n) Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event without implying any specific role.
 It connects the history of a thing with the E53 Place and E50 Date of an event.
 For example, an object may be the desk, now in a museum on which a treaty was signed.
 The presence of an immaterial thing implies the presence of at least one of its carriers.
-Examples: 1 Deckchair 42 (E19) was present at The sinking of the Titanic (E5) P13 destroyed l (was destroyed by) Domain: E6 Destruction Range: E18 Physical Thing Subproperty of: E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77
+Examples: .
+F Deckchair 42 (E19) was present at The sinking of the Titanic (E5) P13 destroyed I (was destroyed by) Domain: E6 Destruction Range: E18 Physical Thing E18 Physical Thing E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Subproperty of.
 Persistent Item Quantification: one to many, necessary (1,n:0,1)

 Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be related to a destruction event.
 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
 A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.
-Examples:

-• the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)
+Examples: the Tay Bridge Disaster (E6) destroyed The Tay Bridge (E22)